RamaniLab/IDLI/README.md

 The following README documents code and analyses performed in (and are largely reproduced from the methods section therein):

-Yang MG, Wang S, Richter HJ, Harris N, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H, Ramani V#.
-"Programmed, patterned, and pervasive nucleosomal distortion on mammalian chromatin fibers *in vivo*" (*Submitted*; 2024)
+Yang MG, Wang S, Richter HJ, Harris N, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H, and Ramani V#.
+"Programmed, patterned, and pervasive nucleosomal distortion on mammalian chromatin fibers *in vivo*" *Submitted* (2024)

 All scripts are provided as is, without any warranty and for use at your own risk.
 This is not the release of a software package.
 We are only providing this information and code, in addition to a description of methods for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.